krishna3006b/NewsWave-main/README.md

 ---

-**NewsWave** is committed to ensuring free and open journalism for all, where truth and security are prioritized
+**NewsWave** is committed to ensuring free and open journalism for all, where truth and security are prioritized.